What does eighty in 80Bites stand for?

 The program is designed to be a gradual process—you’ll slowly condition your body to eat less, less often.
 You’ll also be given tools to lower cortisol levels, which is key for managing hunger and losing weight.

-Why are high cortisol levels a problem?
+Why are high cortisol levels or cortisol overload a problem?

 Elevated cortisol levels – aka CORTISOL OVERLOAD – results in and hunger and particularly cravings for carbohydrate rich foods.
 So cortisol overload makes you hungry, so you overeat—like an entire bag of potato chips.
 This results in more hunger, weight gain, chronic fatigue, and leads to diabetes and the cardio-metabolic syndrome.
 Cortisol traps fat in your body and there are four times the number of cortisol receptors in your abdomen than anywhere else in your body.
 Cortisol also makes your body produce more insulin, which affects hunger signals and makes losing weight harder.

 Why is fasting the new trend and what is “Insulin Resistance”?

 But I’ve tried fasting and it didn’t work.
 Why?